chinmaykubal-one2n/patchpal/tool-notes.md

 WILL FIX MODEL ACCURACY LATER SPENT TOO MUCH TIME IN IT, FOR NOW LETS FOCUS ON THE REMAINING WORKFLOW.

 curl -X POST -F 'file=@./vulnerable-manifests/k8s-manifets.yml' http://localhost:8080/fix

+NEXT TARGET:-
+1. INSTEAD OF SENDING FILE, SEND REPO, WHERE MULTIPLE FILES MIGHT HAVE BEEN MODIFIED.
+2. AND NEW FILE(S) WILL BE ADDED TO THE RESPECTIVE LOCATION.